ferdj1/homeauto-kotlin/docs/docs.md

 Holds all the devices that have been connected to the system.
 Maps device ID to the device information. (id -> deviceDescription)

+**Currently redundant, will be used when new ID system is implemented**

 |Attribute|Description|
 |---|---|
 |id|Device ID|